8th Grade Language and Literature Syllabus

 Students are expected to show up prepared for class every day, participate positively in daily class activities, as well as complete long-term projects/assignments and assessments.

-All assignments are due by the assigned due date and time in Google Classroom or in class (if on paper).
+All assignments are due by the assigned due date and time.
+Your work habits grade will be affected.

-You are responsible for keeping track of your assignments so write them down each day in your agenda, on Google Calendar OR in Google Keep.
+You are responsible for keeping track of your assignments so write them down each day in an agenda, on Google Calendar OR in Google Keep.

 Assignments consist of writing or reading, genre writing assignments, essays, unit tests, quizzes, projects, and homework.